NCAR/climate-primer-water/doc/ch5_attribution.rst

     both ends of the distribution.
 Or climate change could result in a combination of the two types of distributions.
-We don't *a priori* know exactly how the distributions of weather variables in each specific location will be impacted.
+We don't *a priori* know exactly how the distributions of weather variables in each specific location will be influenced.

     |Graphic depicting how a warmer climate affects extremes in temperature
     and precipitation|

-    Precipitation curves have only one tail for the extreme precipitation events, as shown in the bottom panel of the figure above (with the two-parameter gamma traditionally used; Ye et al., 2018).
+    Precipitation curves have only one tail for the extreme precipitation events, as shown in the bottom panel of the figure above (with the two-parameter gamma traditionally used; Ye et al. 2018).
 In a warmer climate with more atmospheric water vapor, generally, more intense precipitation events become more common.
 Recent observations back this up, with high-end precipitation events becoming less rare than